Own-Data-Privateer/hoardy-adb/README.md

 - enable "Developer Mode" and turn on "USB Debugging" in "Developer Options" (see [Android Docs](https://web.archive.org/web/20240129131223/https://developer.android.com/tools/adb) for instructions);

+- on Windows, you might need to run `adb start-server` in `cmd`, unless you configured it to start automatically;

-- then, usually, on your PC you need to run
+- on Linux, you usually need to run

   ```bash
   sudo adb kill-server